The-Ronin-Project/interop-ehr/interop-ehr/README.md

 # interop-ehr

-Abstraction layer around the various supported EHR vendors
+Abstraction layer around the various supported EHR vendors.
+Also provides generic support for workflows across all vendors, such as a factory access model and authentication brokering.